 After a hectic work week, it often feels like we could snooze for days—but that's not wise.
 While the detriments of sleep deprivation are widely known, oversleeping carries its own set of health hazards.
-A recent study found that getting more than nine hours on a regular basis can increase your mortality rate by up to 30%—that's compared to a mere 12% from getting less than seven (though it is unclear whether this means oversleeping is a cause or a symptom of other underlying conditions).
+A 2010 review found that getting more than nine hours on a regular basis may increase your mortality rate by up to 30%—that's compared to a mere 12% from getting less than seven (though it is unclear whether this means oversleeping is a cause or a symptom of other underlying conditions).
 That's not to say that getting too little sleep is ultimately preferable: It can have a negative impact on your immune system, waistline, digestion, vision, and of course, your mood.

 Then, there's the fact that most of us see our electronics as extensions of our limbs.
 The blue light emitted from our phones and computers can warp our circadian rhythm and natural ability to fall asleep, which is why it's important to unplug at least an hour before bed.

 The truth is that many of the benefits attributed to red wine—things like preventing heart disease and diabetes—aren't necessarily specific to red wine, but other forms of alcohol as well.
 You do, however, get a boost of antioxidants with a glass of dark vino.

 You've likely seen studies that claim red wine can do anything from cure cancer to prevent dementia—but this is where things get murky.
 Studies on these subjects are so conflicting at this point that scientists can't settle on a definitive answer.
 And of course, it's important to remember the risks you take by drinking any kind of alcoholic beverage.
 The calorie and carbohydrate content is good to keep in mind as well.

 We just NEED to know: Can we eat our dark chocolate in good conscience?
 The research says it's a go, in moderation of course.
 (We'll take it!)
 It's actually brain food, as eating a square of the good stuff can lengthen our attention span and improve alertness.
 Plus, cocoa powder's high antioxidant content is comparable to that of other "superfood" powders.